yuha0/cloudflare-ddns/README.md

 "heritage=cloudflare-ddns,cloudflare-ddns/owner=<owner-id>"
 ```

-where `<owner-id>` is either the pod's name, or an UUID generaged on start.
+where `<owner-id>` is either the pod's name, or an UUID generated on start.

 If you run the script with `--subdomains foo,bar` today, and restart it tomorrow with a different list of subdomains `--subdomains baz`, the `A`, `AAAA`, `TXT` records for `foo` and `bar` will all be deleted.